ploki/yanapack/README.md

 ```
 The semi impedance dipole is useful to model specific dipoles found in frequency-dependent damping modeling of loudspeakers (Thorborg, Knud; Tinggaard, Carsten; Agerkvist, Finn; Futtrup, Claus; "Frequency Dependence of Damping and Compliance in Loudspeaker Suspensions"; JAES Volume 58 Issue 6 pp. 472-486; June 2010)

- - xyz is the semi impedance name
+ - abc is the semi impedance name
  - x and y are the interconnection nodes of the dipole
  - magnitude is the nominal value of the dipole
  - pow_of_w; specifies to which power the angular velocity (&omega;) is elevated
- - [cri] permit to select the form of the number to compute
+ - [cri] permits to select the form of the number to compute
   - c gives z = magnitude * &omega;^pow_of_w * ( 1 + I )
   - r gives z = magnitude * &omega;^pow_of_w
   - i gives z = magnitude * &omega;^pow_of_w * I
- - [ia] permit to select the analogy of the dipole
+ - [ia] permits to select the analogy of the dipole (e.g. impedance/admitance)
   - i sets the dipole value to z
   - a sets the dipole value to 1 / z